anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 `jpy_header_ciphertext`.
 This `jpy_header_ciphertext` data is then wrapped in a CBOR byte string to form the `jpy_header` element.
-So for the example `jpy_header_plaintext` of 12 bytes, we get a `jpy_header_ciphertext` of 16 bytes, and finally a jpy_header of 17 bytes which adds a 1-byte overhead to encode the data as a CBOR byte string.
+So for the example `jpy_header_plaintext` of 12 bytes, we get a `jpy_header_ciphertext` of 16 bytes, and finally a `jpy_header` CBOR element of 17 bytes which includes a 1-byte overhead to encode the data as a CBOR byte string of length 16.

 Note: when IPv6 is used only the lower 64-bits of the source IPv6 address need to be recorded,
 because they must be by design all IPv6 link-Local addresses, so the upper 64-bits are just "fe80::" and can be elided.
-For IPv4, a link-Local IPv4 address {{RFC3927}} would be used, and it would always fit into the 64 bits of the `iid`
+For IPv4, a link-Local IPv4 address {{RFC3927}} would be used, and it would always fit into the 64 bits of the `iid` field.
-field.
 On media where the Interface IDentifier (IID) is not 64-bits, a different field size for `iid` will be necessary.

-The Join Proxy MUST maintain the same context data for all communications from the same Pledge UDP source port.
-This implies that the encryption key used either does not change during the onboarding attempt of the Pledge, or that when it does, it is acceptable to break any onboarding connections that have not yet completed.

-If using a header data format as defined above, it should be easy for the Join Proxy to meet this requirement without maintaining any local state about the Pledge.
+A detailed example using this format is shown in {{examples-detailed}}.
+(TBD: update Appendix A example.)

 ### Processing by Registrar

 On reception of a JPY message by the Registrar, the Registrar MUST verify that the number of CBOR array elements is 2 or more.
 To implement this specification, only the first two elements are used.

-The data in the `jpy_content` field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple of the UDP connection provides enough information for the Registrar to pick an appropriate (active) client context.
+The data in the `jpy_content` field must be provided as input to a DTLS library {{RFC9147}}, which along with the 5-tuple defined in {{stateless-jp}} provides enough information for the Registrar to pick an appropriate (active) client context.
 Note that the same UDP socket will need to be used for multiple DTLS flows, which is atypical for how DTLS usually uses sockets.
 The `jpy_context` field can be used to select an appropriate DTLS context, as DTLS headers do not contain any kind of per-session context.
-The `jpy_context` field needs to be linked to the DTLS context, and when a DTLS message need to be sent back to the client,
-the `jpy_context` needs to be included in a JPY message along with the DTLS message in the `jpy_content` field.
+The `jpy_context` field needs to be linked to the DTLS context, and when a DTLS message need to be sent back to the client, the `jpy_context` needs to be included in a JPY message along with the DTLS message in the `jpy_content` field.

-Detailed examples are shown in {{examples-detailed}}.

-At the CoAP level, using the cBRSKI {{cBRSKI}} and the EST-CoAPS {{RFC9148}} protocols, the CoAP blockwise options {{RFC7959}} are often used to split large payloads into multiple data blocks.
-The Registrar and the Pledge MUST select a block size that would allow the addition of the JPY\_message header (including a `jpy_context` field of up to 34 bytes) without violating MTU sizes.

 # Discovery {#discovery}